Intellectual impulses are sublogical.

 Me?
 I like my philosophy and theology with a spoonful of sugar (it makes the medicine go dooooown).
 That sugar for me is history, so any history of philosophy is great.
 Etienne Gilson—both an expert on Descartes and Thomas Aquinas—has a half-dozen great books here, including The Unity of Philosophical Experience and The Spirit of Medieval Philosophy.

-Also recommended: Basil Willey’s series of Backgroundbooks (warning: thick prose) and Kirk’s The Conservative Mind, which isn’t remotely a book about conservatism, as that term is used in today’s troubled political times.
+Also recommended: Basil Willey’s Background books (warning: thick prose) and Kirk’s The Conservative Mind, which isn’t remotely a book about conservatism, as that term is used in today’s troubled political times.

 Basil Willey explores this phenomenon in The Seventeenth Century Background, in his attempt to understand Thomas Hobbes’ abrasive philosophy and his relentless hatred and contempt for the Scholastics.
 “The Philosophical Quest—Hobbes,” Chp.
 VI.